Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 ### Add the bootstrap ArgoCD application to install operators

 In the OpenShift Console, click the "plus" icon and paste the contents of [bootstrap.yaml](./argocd/bootstrap.yaml) to create the bootstrap ArgoCD application.
-This application will find the [kustomization.yaml](./argocd/kustomization.yaml) file which points to the [common.yaml](./argocd/common.yaml)  application and an ArgoCD ApplicationSets [all-operators.yaml](./argocd/operators/all-operators.yaml)
+This application will find the [kustomization.yaml](./argocd/kustomization.yaml) file which points to the [common.yaml](./argocd/common.yaml)  application and an ArgoCD ApplicationSet [all-operators.yaml](./argocd/operators/all-operators.yaml)

 The "common" application creates a namespace (cp4i by default) and a catalogsource for the IBM operators.